jmfradkin/Metis-Project-2-Classification/README.md

 10. Resting BP (trestbp--Sys. + Dias.)
 11. Peak BP (tpeakbp--Sys. + Dias.)

 Response variable (num) = 1 for positive diagnosis, 0 for negative diagnosis.

+"male5.csv" and "fem5.csv" are the cleaned data sets I used for the project.

 This repo contains an iPython notebook showing the modeling analysis on this data.